 - confirm you meet the entry requirements of your preferred program;

-- find a research supervisor in your area of interest.
+- find a research supervisor in your area of interest or;

 After identifying a potential supervisor, email them to introduce yourself and include a short outline (approximately 500 words) of your intended research project.
 After consultation with your proposed supervisor, students are required to fill out the Preliminary Research Thesis Topic Proposal (DOC 78KB).